 Areas of study

 Students can major or minor in fields that consider issues of age-old importance and new areas of study that have developed in response to the complexity of a globalizing human community.
-CHSS departments include Anthropology, Classics and General Humanities, Communication Sciences and Disorders, English, History, Justice Studies, Linguistics, Modern Language and Literatures, Philosophy and Religion, Political Science and Law, Psychology, Sociology, and .
+CHSS departments include Anthropology, Classics and General Humanities, Communication Sciences and Disorders, English, Gender, Sexuality and Women's Studies, History, Justice Studies, Linguistics, Modern Language and Literatures, Philosophy, Political Science and Law, Psychology, Religion, Sociology and Spanish and Italian.

 CHSS majors and minors can reach across disciplines, exploring areas of interest from multiple perspectives.
 Our interdisciplinary majors and minors in particular allow students to draw from a range of disciplinary areas to better understand topics such as gender, religion and international studies.
-A complete list of departmental and interdisciplinary majors and minors is available in the catalog.
+In our Future Students section, find a complete list of our departmental and interdisciplinary majors and minors.